 Learn.
 Connect.
 Grow

-The ASEAN RAI Learning and Accreditation Program (LAP) is an accredited training for professionals in the food, agriculture and forestry sectors looking to gain the practical skills needed to drive responsible investments.
+The ASEAN Academy on Responsible Investing is an accredited training program for professionals in the food, agriculture and forestry sectors looking to gain the practical skills needed to drive responsible investments.

 If you work in an MNC, domestic company, SME, startup, financial institution, government body, non-profit, civil society organization, or farmer organization in the region, we want you!

 Open application period has closed.
 Pilot program launches 1 February 2023.

 Access 15 hours of e-learning modules designed for ASEAN

 Join in-person workshops featuring case examples, serious games and role play

 Share ideas and best practices with peers in your cohort during our online and in-person workshops

 Apply your learning by designing a field-level project, directly relevant to your work, with support from expert coaches

 Learn to Solve Urgent Challenges